QuantumMaterialsModelling/bands4vasp/README.md

 * _Fermisurface_bloch_ shows the derived fermisurface from the Fermi vectors with respect to Bloch character.
 * _Fermisurface_orbital_ shows the derived fermisurface from the Fermi vecotrs with respect to orbital character.

-For spin polarized calculations the extansion .spin1. and .spin2. are added to the filenames.
+For spin polarized calculations the extension .spin1. and .spin2. are added to the filenames.

 The extension _.processed._ indicates images including technical details (for example, the interpolation calculated to determine the Fermi wave vectors).